ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

    <dd>Required, The location of the test results that you want to upload.
 This can be a single file, an entire directory, or multiple files that match a wildcard expression.</dd>
    <dt>-T, --type</dt>
    <dd>Required, The type of test results that you want to upload.
 The value can be code for code coverage, unittest for unit tests, fvt for FVT tests, staticsecurityscan for static security scans, dynamicsecurityscan for dynamic app scans, and sonarqube for SonarQube scans.
 In addition to these types you can also use a custom quality data set tag to upload test results of different type.</dd>
+   <dt>-L, --logicalappname</dt>
+   <dd>Required, Name of the application.</dd>
+   <dt>-N, --buildnumber</dt>
+   <dd>Required, Any string that identifies the build.</dd>
    <dt>-U, --drilldownurl</dt>
    <dd>Optional, A URL where more information about the test results can be found.
 If this URL is invalid, the option is ignored.</dd>
    <dt>-E, --env</dt>
    <dd>Optional, The environment name to associate with the test results.
 This option is ignored for unit tests, code coverage tests, and static security scans.</dd>
    <dt>-K, --sqtoken</dt>
    <dd>Optional, This is a SonarQube token.
 This flag is valid only if the type specified is sonarqube.
 It is used by the CLI to pull additional information from the SonarQube server.</dd>
-   <dt>-N, --buildnumber</dt>
-   <dd>Optional, Any string that identifies the build.
-This option overrides the value provided by BUILD_NUMBER environment variable.</dd>
-   <dt>-L, --logicalappname</dt>
-   <dd>Optional, Name of the application.
-This option overrides the value provided by LOGICAL_APP_NAME environment variable.</dd>
 </dl>

 **Example**:
 ```
-ibmcloud doi publishtestrecord -F "tests/fvt/*.json" -T fvt
+ibmcloud doi publishtestrecord -F "tests/fvt/*.json" -T fvt -L testapp -N master:199
 or
-ibmcloud doi publishtestrecord --filelocation "tests/fvt/*.json" --type fvt
+ibmcloud doi publishtestrecord --filelocation "tests/fvt/*.json" --type fvt --logicalappname testapp --buildnumber master:199
 ```

 ### ibmcloud doi publishdeployrecord